 I was a bit surprised to hear Sirius say that James’s parents had liked me – perhaps they’d missed the considerable amount of drama Mandy and I had created?

 “Lily’s going to be there?”
 I said.
 “Ooh, she’ll be meeting James’s parents for the first time.”
 I dished an enormous helping of rice and spiced lentils onto my plate, and an equally large serving of steamed vegetables.
 Quidditch had really tired me out today.

 “I’m sure they’ll love her, though,” said Sirius.
 “James has told them nothing but good things about her for years.”

 I laughed.
 “She’s got a reputation to live up to, then.
-I’d probably be nervous if I were her!
-At least the two of us will never have to be worried about meeting each other’s parents, because we’ve both been disowned.”
+I’d be nervous if I were her!”

 “Thanks, I’d love to,” I said.
 This Christmas holiday was looking better and better for me!
 I continued eating my mountain of food, and then I started to get rather cold because my hair and robes were still wet with melted snow.
 I wanted to sit there and kept talking with Sirius, which I did until he pointed out that I was shivering, so I finally left to go have a warm shower.

 On the 23rd, I woke up with excitement.
 The Christmas holidays had arrived, and today we were going to catch the train back home.
 I looked over at Mandy’s bed and saw, with no surprise at all, that she was still asleep.
 Slughorn’s party had been last night, and based on the amount of mead that was usually present at these functions, I had a feeling Mandy would not be particularly sociable when she woke up.